Device to Root Out Evil

 Device to Root Out Evil is a 25-foot, tilted, upside-down, New England-style church with its steeple thrust into the ground and base raised up high as if to invite scrutiny from the heavens.

-It is one of the most recognized sculpture of the world today.
+It is one of the most recognized sculptures of the world today.
 Possessing demonic irony, this work rests uncomfortably between humor and terror, a middle ground that Oppenheim inhabited as an arena for continuous self-transformation.

 Initially titled Church, the sculpture was proposed to New York City’s Public Art Fund (with the location being Church Street).